Hotel Sacher: Notable guests

-Among the famous guests over the decades were not only Emperor Franz Joseph but also King Edward VIII and Wallis Simpson, Queen Elizabeth II and Prince Philip, Prince Rainier III of Monaco and Grace Kelly, President John F. Kennedy and many others.
+Among the famous guests over the decades were Emperor Franz Joseph, King Edward VIII, Wallis Simpson, Queen Elizabeth II, Prince Philip, Prince Rainier III of Monaco, Grace Kelly, President John F. Kennedy and many others.
 Being close to the opera house, Hotel Sacher has also been popular among artists such as Herbert von Karajan, Leonard Bernstein, Leo Slezak, Plácido Domingo, José Carreras, and Rudolf Nureyev.

 On 31 March 1969, John Lennon and Yoko Ono gave a well received "Bagism" press conference in Hotel Sacher.

 In popular culture

 Anna Sacher and her hotel were memorialised in Dennis Wheatley's 1950 novel about the outbreak of the First World War, The Second Seal.
 Appearing as herself, she plays a fictional role in the events of June/July 1914 in Vienna, aiding the book's hero the Duke de Richleau at several points.

+The hotel appears in connection with the 1949 British film The Third Man, which was filmed in post-war Vienna.
+The film's screenwriter Graham Greene spent time in Vienna researching the city and its post-war conditions, and the Hotel Sacher became associated with the film through its depiction of occupied Vienna and its connection with Greene's research.

 The hotel also found fame in the German-speaking world via the 1939 film Hotel Sacher, as well as by the popular Austrian TV series Hallo – Hotel Sacher … Portier!, starring Fritz Eckhardt.
 Romy Schneider stayed at Hotel Sacher during the shooting of Sissi in 1955.
 Director Ernst Marischka allegedly had been inspired by her resemblance to a statue of Empress Elisabeth in the hotel.
 The 2016 Austrian historical drama television series Das Sacher revolved around fictional events in the hotel.

+Recognition

+Hotel Sacher has been a member of The Leading Hotels of the World since 1994.
+In 2025, it was ranked 49th in The World's 50 Best Hotels list.
+The hotel was also awarded three Michelin Keys in the 2025 Michelin Guide hotel selection.